Peddler: In literature and art

-Peddlers have been the subject of numerous paintings, sketches and watercolours in both Western art and in the Orient, where they depict familiar scenes of everyday life.
+Peddlers have been the subject of numerous paintings, sketches and watercolors in both Western art and in the Orient, where they depict familiar scenes of everyday life.
 Some of the earliest paintings of peddlers were made in China.
 The 12th-century Chinese artist, Su Hanchen made several paintings of peddlers as did one of his contemporaries, Li Song, both of whom painted The Knick knack Peddler.

 The Wayfarer by Hieronymous Bosch is perhaps the most iconic image of a peddler.
 Painted in about 1500, the peddler in this painting wears a costume almost identical to thieves in other Bosch paintings.
 From the 18th-century, engravings featuring peddlers and street vendors featured in numerous volumes dedicated to representations of street life.
 One of the first of such publications was a French publication, Etudes Prises Dans let Bas Peuple, Ou Les Cris de Paris (1737) (roughly translated as Studies Taken of the Lower People, Or The Cries of Paris).
 In 1757, the first English publication in this genre was The Cries of London Calculated to Entertain the Minds of Old and Young; illustrated in variety of copper plates neatly engrav'd with an emblematical description of each subject, was published. and followed by Cries of London (1775) These were followed by numerous illustrated works which continued into the 20th century.

 Bonnie Young has pointed out that the theme of the monkey and the peddler was relatively common in Medieval art across Europe.
 These scenes, which appear in books and on silverware, often depict bands of monkeys robbing the peddler while he sleeps.
 Such images may have been popular in medieval society because the peddler shared many of the same vices as a monkey; he was seen as "a showman, a bit of a trickster and not always acquiring his wares by honest means and plying them without too much regard for the quality of the merchandise."

 The Cheap Jack stereotype appears often in 19th-century literature.
 The most famous example is probably Charles Dickens' "Doctor Marigold".
 It is a short story originally written for one of his Christmas editions of All the Year Round.
 In collected editions of Dickens' works, it appears in the volume Christmas Stories.